XDargu/FrameByFrame/custom-integration/data-format/frame-data.markdown

 - `coordSystem`: Id of the coordinate system of your game/engine.
 The possible values are:
     - `0`: Right Handed
     - `1`: Left Handed
+- `scene`: Current scene where the recording is happening.
+It will be included on the recording metadata.
+It can be used for indicating the current level of a game, for example.
 - `entities`: Object that contains entity data.
 Works like a map, with keys and values.
 The key is the unique entity id, and the value is the entity data.
 The entity data is documented in the [Entity Data section](#entity-data).

 For an example of a valid frame data object, go to the [Example section](#example-of-frame-data).